Inheritance is the capability of one class to derive or inherit the properties from another class. The benefits of inheritance are:

 Traceback (most recent call last): File "/home/de4570cca20263ac2c4149f435dba22c.py", line 12, in print (object.name) AttributeError: 'B' object has no attribute 'name'

 Different forms of Inheritance:

 Unlike Java and like C++, Python supports multiple inheritance.
-We specify all parent classes as comma separated list in bracket.
+We specify all parent classes as a comma-separated list in the bracket.

-3. Multilevel inheritance: When we have child and grand child relationship.
+3. Multilevel inheritance: When we have a child and grandchild relationship.

 Geek1 23 Noida